verein-fuer-elektro-akustik/velak.klingt.org/content/help.md

 * `title`: Full name of the artist
 * `links`: List of links to artists website(s)
-* `aliases`: List of aliases this artists will be available too
+* `aliases`: List of aliases this artists will aslo be available
 * `email`: Email address of the artist

 ---